libfuse/libfuse/README.md

 To limit the harm that malicious users can do this way, *fusermount3* enforces the following limitations:

-  - The user can only mount on a mountpoint for which he has write permission
+  - The user can only mount on a mountpoint for which they have write permission

   - The mountpoint must not be a sticky directory which isn't owned by